bhalash/prep/README.md

     url_domain='example.com'

     # Responsive image sizes.
-    responsive_sizes=(
-       1024 840 768 640 424
+    responsive_sizes=(1024 840 768 640 424)
-    )

-You should save this configuation file to `~/.config/prep/config` and populate it with values for your server.
+You should save this configuration file to `~/.config/prep/config` and populate it with values for your server.

 ### Dependencies
 * [ImageMagick](http://www.imagemagick.org/script/index.php).